Coset Sum: an alternative to the tensor product in wavelet construction: Application: coset sum wavelet systems

+Canonical coset sum wavelet systems have many potentially useful properties.
+The most distinctive property is that they can be associated with fast algorithms, which is explained in detail in the next subsection.
+Another (related) property is that they can be much more local than tensor product wavelet systems.
+The easiest way to see this property is probably through the following example.

+{\bf Example 5: $\dm$-D coset sum Haar wavelet systems.} The simplest choice for the univariate refinement mask is the $1$-D Haar refinement mask $R(\ome)={1\over2}+{1\over2}e^{-i\ome}$, $\ome\in\TT$, which is biorthogonal to itself and interpolatory.
+Let $\tau=\tau^\du=\mathcal{C}_\dm[R]$ be the $\dm$-D Haar refinement mask, which can be obtained either by coset sum or tensor product (cf.~Example~1).
+Then from Theorem~\ref{thm:cosetsumwavelet} and the remarks after it, we obtain the canonical coset sum wavelet system whose $\dm$-D biorthogonal refinement masks are $\tau$ and $\tau^\du$, and whose primal and dual wavelet masks are, for $\nu\in\set'$ and $\ome\in\Td$,

+We refer to this wavelet system as the $\dm$-D (canonical) coset sum Haar wavelet system.
+Each of the wavelet masks of this wavelet system has one vanishing moment.
+We note that this wavelet system is the same as the piecewise-constant biorthogonal wavelet system introduced in \cite{HR2} (up to constants), which is shown to be far more local than the tensor product Haar wavelet system, in high spatial dimensions. \endproof

+{\bf Remark.} We recall that orthogonality is a special case of biorthogonality.
+We note that the $\dm$-D Haar refinement mask (cf. Example 1 and 5) is orthogonal, whereas the $\dm$-D canonical coset sum Haar wavelet system (cf. Example 5) is not orthogonal.
+In fact, it is not possible to construct $\dm$-D canonical coset sum wavelet system that is orthogonal.
+This can be seen from the facts that the 1-D refinement mask we start with for such a wavelet system has to be interpolatory and orthogonal, and that there is no 1-D interpolatory orthogonal refinement mask (in the dyadic dilation) other than the Haar one (see, for example, \cite{JS}), whose associated $\dm$-D canonical coset sum wavelet system is not orthogonal as we just established. \endproof

+A drawback of the $\dm$-D coset sum Haar wavelet system in the previous example is that the wavelet masks have only one vanishing moment.
+In order to construct $\dm$-D biorthogonal wavelet systems with larger number of vanishing moments, one needs to have $\dm$-D biorthogonal refinement masks with larger number of accuracy (cf.~\S\ref{subS:masks}).
+In general, constructing $\dm$-D biorthogonal refinement masks with large number of accuracy can be cumbersome, especially when $\dm$ is large, since it involves solving a large number of linear equations.
+Since coset sum can preserve the biorthogonality and the accuracy number simultaneously, it allows one to bypass solving these linear systems to get biorthogonal refinement masks with large number of accuracy.
+Thus it is often easier to construct $\dm$-D wavelet systems based on the coset sum than other $\dm$-D wavelet systems, for large number of vanishing moments.
+The next is an example of such coset sum wavelet systems.

-{\bf Example 5: A family of $\dm$-D coset sum wavelet systems.} We choose the univariate refinement masks $U_{2k}$ (interpolatory) and $S_{2k}$ as in (\ref{eq:defU2k}) and (\ref{eq:defS2k}), respectively, and apply Theorem~\ref{thm:cosetsumwavelet}.
-Then with the wavelet masks given as
+{\bf Example 6: A family of $\dm$-D coset sum wavelet systems with larger number of vanishing moments.} We choose the univariate refinement masks $U_{2k}$ (interpolatory) and $S_{2k}$ as in (\ref{eq:defU2k}) and (\ref{eq:defS2k}), respectively, and apply Theorem~\ref{thm:cosetsumwavelet}.
+Then with the primal wavelet masks given as